JohRust/opt-vp/README.md

 ```
 will build the VP

-For dependencies and detailed instruction on how to build the Opt-Vp please follow the instructions from the base RISC-V VP
+For dependencies and detailed instruction on how to build the Opt-VP please follow the instructions from the base RISC-V VP

 To uninstall/clean use
 ```console